 Programs are being put in place to help the returning girls and their families, says Harvey, who has even heard some success stories.
 One woman who had been abducted was initially rejected by her husband upon her return.
 But after talking to program counselors, he came to see she had been victimized.
 When he voiced fears that she had contracted HIV while with Boko Haram, she was tested.
 After she was found to be free of the virus, they reunited and are now expecting a baby.

 What has proved most helpful is placing the returnees in peer groups with other former abductees who have experienced similar traumas.
 Instead of feeling isolated and alone, Harvey says, these women are able to connect with others and through such discussions and interactions begin to see a pathway to the future.

 At the same time, the communities need to be involved.
 Identifying and gaining the support of influential religious and other leaders who hold sway is essential.
 Rather than outsiders telling the people what they "should" do or believe, these internal leaders can hold forums and discussions that allow people to air their worries.
 "They can say, 'they were victims, these are our daughters, our wives,'" says Harvey.

-But the biggest mistake would be to assume that there is a short-term fix for anyone else who has felt the impact of Boko Haram, including the children born as a result of sexual violence.
+The biggest mistake would be to assume that there is a short-term fix for anyone who has felt the impact of Boko Haram, including the children born as a result of sexual violence.
 "The whole community has suffered," Harvey emphasizes.
 "All the victims of the conflict must be recognized and attended to."